+Skinner Hill State Forest is 1,666 acres There are no formal trails on the forest.
+Popular activities are limited to fishing, hunting, trapping and nature photography/observation.
 Due to its elongated shape, Skinner Hill is also an easily accessible forest to reach, with many local roads crisscrossing the property.
-A variety of old logging roads, as well as newer skid roads provide pathways for hiking, hunting experience or, for a change of pace, bring your dog out for a walk!
-Parking can be found along the roadside, or on one of several forest access roads maintained by DEC.
+A variety of old logging roads, as well as newer skid roads, provide paths for hiking, or hunting.
+There are two parking areas; one along Skinner Hill Road and one along Warren Road.

-- Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
-Camping is prohibited within 150 feet of water, roads or trail.
+At-large primitive camping is allowed.
+Campsites must be at least 150 feet away from the nearest road, trail, or body of water.
+Camping for more than three nights or in groups of ten or more requires a permit from a Forest Ranger.

 From State Highway 8 in the Village of New Berlin, head west at the traffic light on King Settlement Road (County Route 29).
 After passing a pig farm, a State Forest parking area is on your right.